 Do I Need These Security Updates?

 You need these updates if you're running any supported edition of Microsoft's operating systems, 32-bit or 64-bit.
-This includes Windows 8 (as well as Windows 8.1), Windows 7, Windows Vista, and Windows XP.
-Server versions are included.
-Microsoft Silverlight is being updated to correct a security issue as well.
+This includes Windows 8 (as well as Windows 8.1), Windows 7, and Windows Vista.
+Windows XP is also receiving security updates this month but, as I mentioned above, this will be the last time that happens.